-At December 31, 2013, we had \$129.5 million in cash and cash equivalents and short-term investments.
-We believe that our cash on hand, cash available under our term loan agreement and proceeds from the exercise of options and warrants will be sufficient to satisfy our liquidity requirements for at least the next 18 months.
+At December 31, 2014, we had \$69.3 million in cash and cash equivalents and short-term investments, which included \$2.0 million of restricted cash.
+We believe that our cash on hand, cash available under our new tranche term loan agreement with Capital Royalty Partners and proceeds from the exercise of options and warrants will be sufficient to satisfy our liquidity requirements for at least the next 12 months.
 We expect that our sales performance and the resulting operating income or loss, as well as the status of each of our new product development programs, will significantly impact our cash management decisions.
 We have utilized, and may continue to utilize, debt arrangements with debt providers and financial institutions to finance our operations.
-Factors such as interest rates and available cash will impact our decision to continue to utilize debt arrangements as a source of cash.
+Factors such as interest rates, repayment terms and available cash will impact our decision to continue to utilize debt arrangements as a source of cash.
+In November 2013, we completed an initial public offering of common stock that resulted in net proceeds of approximately \$125 million.
+In the future, we may give consideration to additional public offerings of equity securities as a source of financing.
+In December 2014, we filed a registration statement on Form S-3 with the SEC, which was declared effective on December 19, 2014.
+Under this shelf registration statement, we may from time to time offer and sell any combination of common stock, preferred stock, warrants or units in one or more offerings.

 Historically, our sources of cash have included private placements and a public offering of equity securities, debt arrangements, and cash generated from operations.
-Our historical cash outflows have primarily been associated with cash used for operating activities such as the purchase of inventory, expansion of our sales and marketing infrastructure, increase in our R&D activities, the acquisition of intellectual property, expenditures related to equipment and improvements used to increase our manufacturing capacity and improve our manufacturing efficiency, overall facility expansion and other working capital needs.
+Our historical cash outflows have primarily been associated with cash used for operating activities such as the expansion and support of our sales and marketing infrastructure, increase in our R&D activities, the acquisition of intellectual property, expenditures related to equipment and improvements used to increase our manufacturing capacity and improve our manufacturing efficiency, overall facility expansion and other working capital needs.

-The following table shows a summary of our cash flows for the years ended December 31, 2013, 2012, and 2011:
+The following table shows a summary of our cash flows for the years ended December 31, 2014, 2013, and 2012:

-Year Year Ended December 31,
+Year Ended December 31,

-(in thousands) 2013 2012 2011
+(in thousands) 2014 2013 2012

 Net cash provided by (used in):

-Operating activities \$ (47,757) \$(33,471) \$(21,547)
+Operating activities \$ (61,378) \$ (47,757) \$ (33,471)

-Investing activities (11,105) (5,529) 5,879
+Investing activities (35,470) (11,105) (5,529)

-Financing activities 166,084 47,506 13,179
+Financing activities 3,639 166,084 47,506

-Total \$107,222 \$ 8,506 \$ (2,489)
+Total \$ (93,209) \$ 107,222 \$ 8,506

 Operating activities.
-Net cash used in operating activities was \$47.8 million for the year ended December 31, 2013, compared to \$33.5 million and \$21.5 million for the same periods in 2012 and 2011, respectively.
-The increase in net cash used in operating activities for the 2012 and 2013 periods presented was primarily associated with increased costs related to the initiation of commercial operations in August 2012 and continued expansion during 2013.
-Our employee headcount, employee-related expenses and working capital needs, including accounts receivable and inventory, increased significantly as a result of our initiation of commercial operations.
+Net cash used in operating activities was \$61.4 million for the year ended December 31, 2014, compared to \$47.8 million and \$33.5 million for the same periods in 2013 and 2012, respectively.
+The increase in net cash used in operating activities for the 2014 and 2013 periods presented was primarily associated with increased costs related to the commercial operations and continued expansion of our company during 2014 and 2013.
+Our employee headcount, employee-related expenses and working capital needs, including accounts receivable and inventory, increased significantly as a result of our initiation and ramp-up of commercial operations.